eclipse-che/che-plugin-registry/README.md

     --help
         Print this message.
     --tag, -t [TAG]
-        Docker image tag to be used for image; default: 'nightly' --registry, -r [REGISTRY]
+        Docker image tag to be used for image; default: 'next' --registry, -r [REGISTRY]
         Docker registry to be used for image; default 'quay.io' --organization, -o [ORGANIZATION]